-2020-2021 OneJustice Executive Fellowship now accepting applications!
+2020-2021 OneJustice Executive Fellowship Application Portal Closed!

 Learning together, while apart

 Amid the disruptive effects of the pandemic, the Executive Fellowship program works to provide cutting edge content and network building opportunities to support legal aid executives during this uncertain time.
 Now more than ever, leaders need to take the time to develop their skills and engage with their peers to better focus on meeting the demands of their communities.
 The Executive Fellowship program provides this much-needed space.

 About the program